demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 <details> <summary>

 ### 0.3 Reactivate pairing (*click to show/hide images*) </summary>

+If reconnection is failing or you want to use your gamepad with another device, then you need to enable pairing mode

-To activate the pairing status, you need to hold down the HOME and SCREENSHOT buttons for 3 seconds:
+To do this, hold the ```HOME``` and ```SCREENSHOT``` buttons for 3 seconds (no more, otherwise the controller will turn off):

 *click on images to enlarge*

 <img src="https://github.com/user-attachments/assets/542149f6-fb97-46ce-b17c-a74a179882e4" alt="drawing" width=50%/> </p>

-Then you can connect to your gamepad via bluetooth or reciever again if reconnection is failed or you want to use gamepad with another device
+Then you can connect to your gamepad via bluetooth or reciever again

+This works with every connection method.

 </details>